survivejs/maintenance-book/manuscript/packaging/03-publishing.md

 T> [Sebastian McKenzie discusses the difference between the lockfile approaches](https://yarnpkg.com/blog/2017/05/31/determinism/).
 In short, Yarn needs *package.json* to work while npm doesn't.
 Future interoperability is unclear.

+## Deprecating, Unpublishing, and Renaming Packages

+It's possible that your package reaches the end of its life.
+Another package could replace it, or it can become obsolete.
+For this purpose, npm provides [npm deprecate](https://docs.npmjs.com/cli/deprecate) command.
+You can state `npm deprecate foo@"< 0.4.0" "Use bar package instead"`.

+You can deprecate a range or a whole package by skipping the range.
+Given mistakes happen, you can undeprecate a package by providing an empty message.

+Deprecation can be handy if you have to rename a package.
+You can publish the package under a new name and let the users know of the new name in your deprecation message.

+There is a heavier duty option in the form of [npm unpublish](https://docs.npmjs.com/cli/unpublish).
+Using `npm unpublish` you can pull a package out of the registry.
+Given this can be potentially dangerous and break the code for a lot of people, it has been [restricted to versions that are less than 24 hours old](http://blog.npmjs.org/post/141905368000/changes-to-npms-unpublish-policy).
+Most likely you don't need the feature at all, but it's nice to know it exists.

+## Sharing Authorship

+As packages evolve, you likely want to start developing with others.
+You could become the new maintainer of a project, or pass the torch to someone else.
+These things happen as packages evolve.

+npm provides certain commands for these purposes.
+It's all behind [npm owner](https://docs.npmjs.com/cli/owner) namespace.
+More specifically, there are `npm owner ls <package name>`, `npm owner add <user> <package name>` and `npm owner rm <user> <package name>`.
+That's about it.

 ## Conclusion

 When publishing npm packages, you should take care to follow SemVer carefully.
 Consider ComVer as it's a simpler backwards compatible alternative.
 Use tooling to your advantage to avoid regressions and to keep your user base happy.